Wimpy Quinn

-Wellington Hunt "Wimpy" Quinn (May 14, 1918 – September 1, 1954) was a Major League Baseball pitcher who pitched in three games for the Chicago Cubs in 1941.
+Wellington Hunt "Wimpy" Quinn (May 14, 1918 – September 1, 1954) was an American Major League Baseball pitcher who pitched in three games for the Chicago Cubs in 1941.
 He threw five innings, all in relief.

 Quinn played thirteen seasons in the minor leagues, mainly playing first base, but never played that position in the majors.
 In 1951, his final professional season, he served as player-manager of the Bakersfield Indians.

+Quinn died on September 1, 1954.
+He was interred at Woodlawn Memorial Cemetery in Santa Monica.